mahelehele/FINAL_ASSESSMENT/README.md

 # HotelBookingApp

-This is a React Native (Expo-style) hotel booking demo app used for DSW02B1 Graded Lab 1.
+This is a React Native (Expo-style) hotel booking demo app used for DSW02B1 final assessment.

 Features implemented:
 - Onboarding (first launch)